pahakia/lambda/README.md

 lambda
 ======

-Java 8 lambda expression tests for pahakia lib (fault).
+Some lambda examples using pahakia libraries.